deeplearning4j/libnd4j/AddingNewOps.md

 }
 ```

-Operation used in this loop is template-driven, and compiled statically.
-Here's how, `Add` operation will look like:
+Operation used in this loop will be template-driven, and compiled statically.
+Here's how `Add` operation will look like:

 ```c++